xaviergodart/sektron/README.md

 # Sektron

 Sektron is a midi step sequencer, made with live performance in mind, that runs in the terminal (TUI).
+Its main purpose is to mimic the fun and immediacity of hardware sequencers by being entirely controllable via keyboard.

-It's heavily inspired by [elektron machines](https://www.elektron.se).
+It's heavily inspired by [elektron devices](https://www.elektron.se).

 **_Sektron is still under heavy development.
 Features are missing and it's probably unstable._**